Answers to Your Questions about Mental Healthcare

 No. Once the Brainspot is found, you will use this as a starting point for your focused mindfulness but then may find you want or need to move your gaze.
 Your provider will hold the position of your Brainspot so you can return your gaze to it whenever you need.

-I will continually be monitoring to make sure you are not overwhelmed and do not exceed your level of activation tolerance.
-I will be with you the entire time and available to help if needed.
+We will continually be monitoring to make sure you are not overwhelmed and do not exceed your level of activation tolerance.
+We will be with you the entire time and available to help if needed.
 Tears are fine and common for some.
-Because of how my brain will also be using its limbic system, I may get tearful with you and that is fine too.
+Because of how my brain will also be using its limbic system, We may get tearful with you and that is fine too.

 Group Therapy